 - Université du Québec à Montréal Testimonial Cultures team: I translated all the French-language text and edited all the English-language text for their 2017-18 exhibit of art by marginalized people featuring personal narrative (people living with HIV/AIDS, sex workers, intersex people, trans people and more).
 This included the exhibit website, the program of events, and the descriptive text used for the art pieces in the exhibit.

 - Université de Montréal Sexuality and Gender: Risk and Resilience Research Team: I am the team’s go-to translator for scholarly research materials on homophobia in high schools, the LGBT population’s use of health services and other related topics.
 Materials have included surveys, web content, conference presentations, scholarly articles, research reports and more.

 - Ottawa Sexual Assault Network: Translated their counselling services protocol guidelines.

 - Various scholars from Concordia University, Université de Montréal, UQAM, Ottawa U, York and more: As a PhD student, I bring a scholar’s touch to editing academic texts, and have enjoyed working with professors from a range of fields to sharpen and perfect their work before it’s submitted to a scholarly press or journal.
+I work with people in the final stages of their dissertations as well – I love supporting queers and other weirdos in academia!
 I also translate primary source material from French for use in research work.